Pay Monthly Boilers: Are They Worth It?

 To qualify for a Pay Monthly Boiler scheme you will need to pass a basic credit check, but the criteria isn’t as strict as other lenders so very few applicants are rejected.

 If you move home, beware…

 When a contract spans 12 years, it’s not outside the realms of possibility that you will move home in that time.
 If you do, you will leave the boiler behind and, unless the new homeowners are willing to take on the contract, you will be committed to paying for a boiler you no longer have.
 You’ll either need to continue the monthly payments or settle whatever balance is outstanding.

 Bear in mind that one of the main attractions of these schemes is the peace of mind of knowing your boiler is covered if anything goes wrong.
 However, many boilers include manufacturer warranties of 5 – 8 years anyway, so it would also be protected if you bought it outright.

 Is a Pay Monthly Boiler Right For You?

 If you have the funds to pay for a replacement boiler outright, it’s still the cheapest way to go.

 However, for the many who don’t have the funds at hand Pay Monthly boiler schemes can be lifesavers.
 If you can get over the fact it will cost you more in the long run these schemes can be lifesavers.
 They not only make a new boiler more affordable but also mean you can sleep a little sounder.
 Any nasty surprises like breakdowns are already paid for.

-If you think a Pay Monthly boiler could be the right choice for you, we recommend that you contact multiple providers to compare the finance options open to you.
-If you send a single enquiry to us here at Boiler Guide we will provide you with up to 3 suppliers in your area who can help you.
+If you think a Pay Monthly boiler could be the right choice for you, send an enquiry to us here at Boiler Guide we can put you in touch with a provider offering finance options on your new boiler.